rsriniva/jboss-middleware-demos/eap-jdg-httpsession-offload-demo/README.md

 ## Demo description
 In this demo I'll show the new capability available in the *JBoss Data Grid 6.5*: [**Externalize HTTP Session from JBoss**](https://access.redhat.com/documentation/en-US/Red_Hat_JBoss_Data_Grid/6.5/html-single/Administration_and_Configuration_Guide/index.html#chap-Externalize_Sessions)

-This capability allow us to externalize the HTTP Web Sessions from the Application Server to a external (remote) Data Grid cluster.
+This capability allow us to externalize the HTTP Web Sessions from the Application Server to an external (remote) Data Grid cluster.
 In some scenarios this can alleviate the Application Server memory consumption and improve the *availability* and *failover* of your Web Application User State.
-There are other great benefit this approach can bring to your setup: Cross data center state replication.
+There are other great benefit this approach can bring to your setup: *Cross data center state replication*.

-The nice thing about this capability offered By JBoss EAP + JDG is that it can be completely transparent for your code.
+The nice thing about this capability offered By **JBoss EAP + JDG** is that it can be completely transparent for your code.
 You don't have to change your code or implement any specific API.
-This integration can be enabled just with a couple of configuration in the EAP Caching subsystem.
+This integration can be enabled just with a little of configuration in the EAP Caching subsystem.

 ![EAP and JDG  - EAP and JDG through Hot Rod protocol](docs/demo-images/demo-diagram.png "EAP and JDG  - EAP and JDG through Hot Rod protocol")

 ## Software required for this demo

  * JDK >= 1.7
- * JBoss EAP 6.<last update>
+ * JBoss EAP >= 6.4
- * JBoss JDG 6.<last update>
+ * JBoss JDG >= 6.5
  * Apache Maven 3.x

 ## Environment